DummyRick/CinemaSample/README.md

 The repository's folder structure consists of:

-- **doc**: contains project documentation files.
+- **doc**: This directory contains project documentation files.
-- **docker**: folder used to store Docker Compose files, configurations, and some PowerShell scripts.
+- **docker**: This folder is used to store Docker Compose files, configurations, and some PowerShell scripts.
-- **src**: holds the application's source code.
+- **src**: This directory holds the application's source code.
 The solution file is located within this folder, and for each service, a separate folder has been created.
-- **test**: contains tests for each service.
+- **test**: This directory contains tests for each service.

 ## Cinema Architecture Overview